 Replace sugar in recipes at a one-to-one ratio, decreasing the liquid in the recipe by ¼ cup.
-Or, for recipes that don’t have added liquids, you can add a tablespoon of coconut flour to thicken the recipe as desired.
+For recipes that don’t have added liquids, you can add a tablespoon of coconut flour to thicken the recipe as desired.

 11. Monk Fruit

-Have you ever tried monk fruit sweetener?
+One of the most popular sugar substitutes for low-carb dieters is monk fruit.
 Monk fruit contains compounds that, when extracted, provide 300–400 times the sweetness of cane sugar, but monk fruit sugar contains no calories and has no effect on blood sugar.

 How to use monk fruit: